ajw170/react-flow-demo/README.md

-# ReactFlow Demo
+# ReactFlow and DevExtreme Demo

-This application demonstrates how to use [ReactFlow](https://reactflow.dev/) with Vite, specifically for drawing connecting nodes.
+This application demonstrates how to use [ReactFlow](https://reactflow.dev/) and DevExtreme [DevExtreme React](https://js.devexpress.com/React/) with Vite, specifically for drawing connecting nodes.

 ## Installing and Running